PRINT BOOK COLLECTION DEVELOPMENT POLICY OF THE SAMUEL C. WILLIAMS LIBRARY

 To support this mission, the print book collection development policy of the Samuel C. Williams Library is designed to give the Stevens community guidelines for maintaining monograph resources that support the teaching and research needs of the institute.
 Maintenance of the library collection includes both the acquisition and removal of items according to their merits as resources that support current research and academic programs or their value in relation to the history of the institute, the Stevens family, or the community of Hoboken.

-Currency of material and ease of access to that material are the primary factors in maintaining the collection.
+The currency of the material and ease of access to that material are the primary factors in maintaining the collection.
 Preservation is a secondary factor.
-Excepting our special collections, the Stevens library is not an archival library, and it does not retain material for which there is no longer a demand from the community.
+Excepting our special collections, the Stevens Library is not an archival library, and it does not retain material for which there is no longer a demand from the community.

 In addition to the resources available to all the community, the Samuel C. Williams Library also houses a number of special collections, including the Frederick Winslow Taylor papers on scientific management, the Stevens Institute archives, the Lieb collection of books relating to Leonardo da Vinci, numerous items of the Stevens family, as well copies of masters and doctoral dissertations and senior reports produced by Stevens students.